PoisotLab/MS_network_els/els_networks.md

 promotes stability in food webs, with over-represented motifs being more stable in isolation and correlated with higher stability in large realistic communities, and conversely.
 Motifs can also be used to characterize species role in networks.
-From the 13 different three-species motifs emerge 30 uniques positions for species to occupy in these motifs, representing how the species is embedded in its community.
-The different positions a species will occupy, and the frequency with which it will occupy these different positions in networks are called species motif role (@stou12ecs).
-These roles have been shown to be evolutionnary conserved in food webs (@stou12ecs) and to have less variability in time than expected in host-parasitoids bipartite networks (@bake15srf).
+From the 13 different three-species motifs emerge 30 unique positions for species to occupy in these motifs, representing how the species is embedded in its community.
+The different positions a species will occupy, and the frequency with which it will occupy these different positions in networks are called species motif role [@stou12ecs].
+These roles have been shown to be evolutionary conserved in food webs [@stou12ecs] and to have less variability in time than expected in host-parasitoids bipartite networks [@bake15srf].

 Thanks to phylogeny, a key determinant of ecological network structure, it is possible to understand why ecological networks have the structure we observe (species position and interactions).